• Flavor Over Fiber • Snap Bean Eating Quality • Recommended Snap Bean Varieties

 - Seed color.
 In cool, moist soils, dark-seeded beans germinate better than white-seeded beans.
 The reason most modern commercial beans are white-seeded is because they look better when processed.
 The seeds of dark-seeded varieties become grayish when processed.

-- Upright plant.
+- Upright plant habit.
 We look for beans with a sturdy, upright growth habit.
 A plant that stands up well will minimize pod-to-soil contact, which results in less disease and fewer rotten bean pods.
 An upright plant is easier to weed and to pick.

 - Yield.
 Pick, Pick, Pick!
 The key to maximizing yield is to keep the plant picked so it continues to produce.
 For a crop like beans, this means every 5–7 days for regular bush beans, and every other day for filet beans.